7 Ways To Express Amazement In Spanish (In 7 Of The Most Amazing Places In South America)

 – What to say: ¡Me re gusta!

 The vast region of Patagonia, which stretches across the entire southern end of South America, is a world unto itself.
 The area is sparsely populated and nature is clearly in charge.
-It’s like the Rockies, Alaska and the Alps all rolled into an exotic antipodean package.
+It’s like the Rockies, Alaska and the Alps all rolled into one exotic antipodean package.
 The true outdoor enthusiast cannot miss this, the ultimate wilderness.

 7. Buenos Aires, Argentina